-While for serious offences, prison may be the only suitable response, in some countries offenders are sent to prison for a wide array of minor offences, ranging from using abusive language to operating without a valid business licence and unlawful trespassing.
+While for serious offences prison may be the only suitable response, in some countries offenders are sent to prison for a wide array of minor offences, ranging from using abusive language to operating without a valid business licence or unlawful trespassing.
 Not only is this a disproportionate response to the nature of the crime committed, but such policies are contributing to serious prison overcrowding.
-Around 22 national prison systems hold more than double their official capacity; in a few the occupancy rate is 300 per cent and higher.
+Around 25 national prison systems hold more than double their official capacity; in a few, the occupancy rate is 300 per cent and higher.
 Data suggests that the number of prisoners exceeds official prison capacity in more than 120 countries (World Prison Brief).

 For many, a prison sentence – with its often damaging influences and effects – is not the appropriate answer.
 There are a number of non-custodial alternatives to imprisonment.
 For the millions who go through pre-trial detention every year, options include bail, seizure of travel documents, periodic reporting to police or other authorities, electronic monitoring or curfews.
 Where defendants are found guilty, courts have a range of alternative measures to hand, including fines, community service orders or restorative justice programmes, which may be more proportionate to the offence committed, are more likely to result in the offender becoming a law abiding and responsible member of society, and are better suited to addressing the interests of the victim and community.